Guide

 Start here

-If you understand these 10 terms, you can read and respond to most government tenders.
+If you understand these 10 terms, most tender documents become easier to navigate.
 The rest of the glossary covers terms you will encounter less frequently or in specific situations.

 Section 03